Registration and Voting Processes for Canadians Who Live Abroad

 When an election or referendum is called, we send special ballot voting kits to all eligible electors in the International Register of Electors, to the mailing address we have on file for them.
 This kit includes:

-- a blank ballot on which the elector writes the name of the candidate of their choice (in an election period, candidates' names will be available on this website, by calling Elections Canada, or through Canadian diplomatic and consular offices)
+- a blank ballot on which the elector writes the name of the candidate of their choice (in an election period, candidates' names will be available on this website, by calling Elections Canada, or through any Canadian embassy, high commission or consulate)

 - an unmarked inner envelope